 The authors begin with Queen Victoria’s courting and marriage to Prince Albert, which appeared to be a relatively ordinary, albeit incredible, love story.
 When Victoria was nearly assassinated seven times during national and international crises and Victoria’s depression after the births of her many children, this famous couple had their fair share of stormy arguments.

-Still, they had a deep and abiding respect and passion for each other that enabled them to endure the tough times: seven assassinations attempts of Victoria, during national and international crises, and during Victoria’s depression after the births of her many children.
+Still, they had a deep and abiding respect and passion for each other that enabled them to endure the tough times: seven assassination attempts on Victoria, during national and international crises, and during Victoria’s depression after the births of her many children.
+This is one of the books about queen victoria.

 We Two: Victoria and Albert: Rulers, Partners, Rivals By Gillian Gill